pdx-cs-rust-embedded/mb2-audio-experiments/README.md

 There are several branches of interest here.

-* The `main` branch emits a 1KHz square wave.
+* The `main` branch emits a 1KHz square wave while button A is held down.
 Super-straightforward straight-line manipulation of the speaker.

 * The `handrolled-pwm` branch tries to do programmatic PWM to make a sine wave.
 I never got it to work, but it's